-Rising covid cases in Europe lead to new restrictions but no national lockdowns
+Second wave of covid in Europe leads to new restrictions but no national lockdowns

 In Italy, the number of daily cases has not reached the number seen in some other Western European countries, but the trajectory is nonetheless worrying.
 And unlike in the springtime, when the outbreak mainly struck the country’s richer north, it is now reaching into southern regions with frailer economies and hospital systems.

 Italy last week issued a nationwide mandate that masks be worn outdoors as well as indoors, and so far most seem to be adhering to the measures.
-The government is now considering new steps this week that would trim the hours for bars and restaurants.
+The government is now considering new steps that would include a ban on private parties and a cap on the number of guests at weddings and funerals, according to Reuters, citing a draft of a decree.”

 On Monday, Prime Minister Giuseppe Conte ruled out the another nationwide lockdown, but said localized lockdowns could be used if necessary.